MarvRoo/final-project/README.md

     cd build
     cmake ..
     make
-    ./FinalProject
+    ./FinalProjectC
 ```
 > Now, you can start solving the murder mystery!👻
  ## Testing
-> This project was tested and validated using google test.
+> This project was tested and validated using Google Test.
 To run these tests, run the command ./run_tests.
+ We implemented tests for our main classes, including: Location, Item, Interview, Player, Autopsy, Clue, GameLoader, and Person.
+For each of these classes, we tested the functions they implemented, such as constructors.
+We used a variation of different assertions such as EXPECT_EQ, EXPECT_FALSE, EXPECT_TRUE, and EXPECT_NO_THROW.